CityOfPhiladelphia/LI_dashboards/README.md

 - gevent==1.3.5

 ## Usage
+Grab li_dbs folder from G:\PythonModules and put in the \Lib\site-packages folder of your Python installation.
+Get config.py file from one of us containing usernames and password logins.

 Run index.py to launch the application and copy and paste the address of the server shown in the python command prompt into your web browser (http://192.168.104.203:8000/)